Affordable makeover with vinyl tiles

 You may not think that vinyl tiles are glam, but when properly laid they can give any bathroom a makeover on a tight budget.
 Plus, vinyl tiles are tough and durable, and perfect for a small bathroom.

 If you are looking for an easy and cost-effective way to change and update a bathroom, vinyl tiles provide an instant update that can easily be achieved in a weekend and create a bathroom that you love.
-You will find a selection of vinyl tiles at your local Builders Warehouse, or get in touch with suppliers to find your nearest stockist.
+You will find a selection of vinyl tiles at your local Builders Warehouse, or do an online search to find your nearest stockist.

 The secret behind making vinyl tiles look good is to lay them as you would ceramic tiles... with a grout line between the tiles.
 In this way you fool the eye into thinking that you are not using inexpensive vinyl tiles.